karthik-skr/spotify-track-api/README.md

   ```

 #### 2. Set up the database:
-- Create a database (e.g., PostgreSQL, MySQL, etc.) for the API.
+- Create a MySQL database for the API.
-- Update the database credentials in the config/config.js file.
+- Update the database credentials in the .env file.

-- Obtain a Spotify API Client ID and Client Secret:
+#### 3. Obtain a Spotify API Client ID and Client Secret:

-#### 3. Create a developer account at Spotify: https://developer.spotify.com/
+- Create a developer account at Spotify: https://developer.spotify.com/
 - Follow the Spotify documentation to obtain the Client ID and Client Secret for the API.